 The Kodagu region, often referred to as Coorg (the English version of its name), is an extremely picturesque and alluring mountainous area in southern Karnataka, not far from Bangalore and Mysore.
 It's separated from Kerala by the Brahmagiri range.
 Coorg is one of the top travel destinations in Karnataka, and has particular appeal for nature lovers and those wanting to enjoy the great outdoors.
 These places to visit in Coorg are all popular attractions.
 However, you'll need your own transport as they're spread out all over the region.

 Coorg is renowned for its coffee plantations, which contribute around 60% of India's coffee production.
 It also has plentiful teak, rosewood, and sandalwood forests.
 The best way to experience the coffee plantations is to stay at one of the many homestays and resorts that are situated on coffee estates.
-Alternatively, join this popular coffee plantation group tour.
+Alternatively, join this coffee plantation tour.
 You'll be able to walk through the plantations, as well as sample fresh coffee and learn about the coffee making process.
 It's fascinating!

 Abbey Falls and Irupu Falls are two of the biggest waterfalls in the Coorg region.
 They're best viewed just after the monsoon season but have cascading water all year around.
 Abbey Falls, located about 15 minutes north of Madikeri, is most accessible.
 In the other direction, Irupu Falls is nearly two hours south of Madikeri and an hour from Nagarhole National Park.
 Many people prefer Irupu Falls to Abbey Falls, and it can be followed with a scenic drive through Nagarhole to Bangalore.
 The area around Irupu Falls is abundant with butterflies in peak season, after the monsoon.

 Mountains and Hiking